hachreak/vimrc/README.md

   - `:%!column -t` - formatting a table of values.
   - `:%!sort -kN` - sort table by column N.
   - select with the mouse and paste with `p`.
+* [**ack.vim**]  Vim plugin for the Perl module / CLI script 'ack'
+  - `?` - a quick summary of these keys, repeat to close
+  - `o` - to open (same as Enter)
+  - `O` - to open and close the quickfix window
+  - `go` - to preview file, open but maintain focus on ack.vim results
+  - `t` - to open in new tab
+  - `T` - to open in new tab without moving to it
+  - `h` - to open in horizontal split
+  - `H` - to open in horizontal split, keeping focus on the results
+  - `v` - to open in vertical split
+  - `g`v - to open in vertical split, keeping focus on the results
+  - `q` - to close the quickfix window
 * [**CmdlineComplete**] complete command-line (: / etc.) from the current file
   - Type /ele and press Ctrl-P. So long as "elephant" is in the buffer, press <c-p> and you will get "ele" completed into "elephant".
 * [**MatchTagAlways**] always highlights the XML/HTML tags that enclose your cursor location.